 After a year working at Patrick Henry College as an admissions counselor, 2007 grad Lindsay See faced a difficult decision—should she accept a law school offer from the University of Virginia, the University of Michigan, Georgetown, or Harvard?
 For many people the choice between such prestigious universities would be delightful, a bragging point, but See, a Government: Political Theory major, shared the news only cautiously.
 She wanted to weigh all the options, and, more specifically, she wanted to seek God’s will.
-She finally picked Harvard University, and will this fall become PHC’s second alum to walk those well-respected halls, following Matthew du Meé (PHC class of 2005).
+She finally picked Harvard University.

 “When I did get in and started learning more, I became really excited about Harvard,” she recalls.

 See doesn’t yet have solid plans for a post-Harvard career focus, although she has a current interest in both international and family law.
 Specifically, she is concerned with laws surrounding the issue of child abuse.